A husband finds out – are antidepressants safe?

 In my opinion, doctors put that label for every problem they cannot resolve.
 This seems like a quick solution because it saves their time they don’t have.

 I am not saying that every doctor is the same.
 I mentioned before, it is based on my life’s story, but I am pretty sure that many of you can relate to it.

 Instead of listening to their patients and finding out the real cause behind the feelings in the first place, my wife’s doctors labeled her mentally ill.

 How would you feel, if you went countless times and the doctor didn’t actually pay attention to what you were trying to tell him?

 Naturally, if you are being fobbed off each time you go, you are left feeling neglected and with a feeling as if everything was in your head.

-Because of the fact that we supposed to trust our physicians, many people begin to believe it’s really in their head and that is the first step on the road to depression.
+Because of the fact that we are supposed to trust our physicians, many people begin to believe it’s really in their heads and that is the first step on the road to depression.

 Even though today we know the answers we didn’t have back then and it took various doctors 5 years to diagnose my wife with the real cause, it was extremely hard for her and definitely frustrating for me to see her suffer due to the lack of progress and proper diagnosis.